-Prior to the festive award ceremony the first European Cultural Challenge will take place.
-It is a two-day advocacy retreat that brings together laureates, grantees, partners, researchers, foundations, media-makers and policy-makers to work on tangible cases that fuel positive change through culture.
+Prior to the ECF Princess Margriet Award for Culture ceremony, the first European Cultural Challenge took place.
+A two-day advocacy retreat that brought together laureates, grantees, partners, researchers, foundations, media-makers and policy-makers to work on tangible cases that fuel positive change through culture.

-The event takes place at Hotel Arena, Amsterdam on 15 and 16 May.
+The European Cultural Challenge took place at Hotel Arena, Amsterdam on 15 and 16 May.

 What are concrete topics or cases that participants will work on?

-The Challenge is centered around three main thematic clusters:
+The Challenge was centered around three main thematic clusters: